Conference information

 • To provide opportunities for MSPs to learn about the latest Scottish and international cancer research and to learn about cancer care needs and services, including the views of both patients and carers

-The Co-conveners for the Cross-Party Group on Cancer are Miles Briggs MSP and Jackie Baillie MSP.
+The Co-Conveners for the Cross-Party Group on Cancer are Miles Briggs MSP and Jackie Baillie MSP.
 The group meets four times a year and membership is open to all.
 For further information on the group please email CrossPartyGroup@cancer.org.uk

 top